-The UK credit score is a complicated beast, pulling from various aspects of your financial and personal history to decide whether you represent a "safe" financial investment.
-It's checked by everyone from banks to letting agents and from mobile phone companies to potential employers.
-Your credit score can affect everything from the chances of you buying a house to the chances of you getting insurance.
+The UK credit report is a complicated beast, pulling from various aspects of your financial and personal history to decide whether you represent a "safe" financial investment.
+Everyone from banks to letting agents, mobile phone companies to potential employers may look into your financial history.
+Your credit rating can affect everything from the chances of you buying a house to the chances of you getting insurance.

 It's easy to think that because you have a job, a home, and no history of debt, that your credit rating must good.
 Unfortunately, it sometimes doesn't work like that, and often you don't find this out until it's too late.
 For many people, particularly those in their 20s, the major reason for a low credit score is because they can't be properly identified.
 Without realising it, you've laid a confusing paper trail, which in some cases means you can't be found at all.
 How do I know?
 I've been there.

 In order to check a credit history, companies look for an identity attached to a certain address.
 When you open your first bank account, you begin your very own personal financial timeline.
 Every new address and new credit agreement (including things like phone contracts and store cards, not just credit cards) adds to your credit score.